natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-14A%20Early.md

 * Very effective dogfighter at any speed with its variable wing sweep which gives it great energy retention
 * Variable swept wings can help plane accelerate fast when swept back and turn better when the wing is less swept
+* Elevators behave like ailerons, maintaining a high roll rate at all speeds
 * High top speed (can cap out at 1500 km/h IAS at sea level)
 * Lethal M61 Vulcan cannon which has an extremely fast fire rate, great velocity, and great damage
 * Can carry up to 8 missiles maximum, with options of AIM-7s, AIM-9s, and [[AIM-54A Phoenix|AIM-54]]<nowiki/>s for versatile use
 * The AIM-54 has insane range (100 km max), its rocket booster lasts for a very long time, and it's an active radar homing missile (at closer ranges, it can automatically guide itself towards enemies using its own radar)
 * Multi-mode radar makes it effective in any situation (the TWS mode allows launching AIM-54s at multiple aircraft at once and provides amazing situational awareness)
+* Same RWR as F-4J and F-4S:
+** Has launch detection
+** Covers frequency bands E-J
+** Detects a wide variety of targets:
+*** AI LO, AI HI, AAA/AI
+*** SAM LO, SAM MID, SAM HI
 * The new [[AIM-9H Sidewinder|AIM-9H]] has much better flare resistance than previous AIM-9s (such as the [[AIM-9G Sidewinder|G]] or [[AIM-9J Sidewinder|J]] variants)

 '''Cons:'''